Teaching Syllables to MLs

-Syllables are one component of phonological awareness.
-A syllable is part of a word that has a vowel, or vowel sound.
+Syllables are one component of phonological awareness and syllable types are a part of phonics.
+A syllable is part of a word that has a vowel or vowel sound.
 Here are some ideas for teaching syllables to English Language Learners.

 One of the simplest ways of teaching syllables is to have students count them in a word.
 They can clap the syllables as a way to help them hear them.
 They can also sort them under numbers.